RahulGarasiya/Pizza_Sales_Repot-SQL/README.md

-Here is a short README for your GitHub project on pizza sales analysis using SQL:

 Pizza Sales Report Using SQL
 Welcome to the Pizza Sales Report project repository!
 This project demonstrates a comprehensive analysis of pizza sales using SQL queries to identify key sales trends, customer insights, and revenue growth.